Wehhig/XOR_PyTorch-Implementation/README.md

 ---

-## 🧩 Dataset (XOR)
+## 🧩 XOR dataset

-Inputs follow the convention from the lecture slides:
+Inputs follow the convention used in the lecture slides:

 - **0 → -1**
 - **1 →  1**